-The issue is whether the Provider, as a Sole Community Hospital (SCH), was properly reimbursed for indirect medical education costs for services provided to Medicare Advantage (MA or Part C) patients for the cost reporting period in dispute.
-In particular, whether the Cost Report Worksheet E Part A properly calculates the indirect medical education (IME or indirect GME) settlement on Medicare Manage Care claims, for SCH whose hospital-specific rate (HSR) exceeds the hospital's inpatient prospective payment (IPPS) Federal rate.
+The issue is whether the Provider, as a Sole Community Hospital (SCH), was properly reimbursed for indirect medical education costs for services provided to Medicare Advantage (MA or Part C) patients for fiscal year ending May 31, 2009.
+In particular, whether the Cost Report Worksheet E Part A properly calculates the indirect medical education (IME or indirect GME) settlement on Medicare Manage Care claims, for a SCH whose hospital-specific rate (HSR) exceeds the hospital's inpatient prospective payment (IPPS) Federal rate.

-The Board held that the MAC failed to properly pay the Provider a medical education payment for its discharges related to Medicare Part C managed care enrollees for its cost reporting period, ending May 31, 2011.
-The Board remanded the case to the MAC to pay the Provider a medical education payment for its discharges related to Medicare Part C manage care enrollees, in addition to payment determined by the HSR rate calculation.
+The Board held that the MAC failed to properly pay the Provider a medical education payment for its discharges related to Medicare Part C managed care enrollees for its cost reporting period, ending May 31, 2009.
+The Board remanded the case to the MAC to pay the Provider the payment determined by its HSR, as well as the "additional payment" for medical education for its managed care enrollees under § 1886(d)(11).

 In reaching this determination, the Board concluded that the language in § 1886(d)(11) and the regulations at 42 C.F.R. § 412.105(g) unambiguously mandated that "any" subsection (d) hospitals with approved medical residency training programs are entitled to an "additional payment" for medical education for their managed care enrollees.
 The Board found that Congress was clear - not silent - that "any" subsection (d) hospital is to be paid "additional payments" for managed care enrollees.
 In establishing "additional payments" for managed care enrollees, Congress did not modify the statutory provisions governing payment of IME for Medicare Part A patients or the IPPS payment rate for Part A inpatient discharges.
-Rather, Congress implemented a new §1886(d)(11) requiring an additional payment to "any" subsection (d) hospitals with an approved medical residency training program, for managed care discharges.
-Since Congress based this payment on the hospital's discharges of individuals who were enrolled under Part C, not discharges paid under Part A, the Board found there was no need for Congress to change either §§ 1886(d)(5)(D)(i) or 1886(b)(3) as argued by the Administrator in Mary Imogene Bassett, 1 since these statutory provisions pertain to Medicare Part A.
+The Board stated that when Congress implemented a new §1886(d)(11), it required an additional payment to "any" subsection (d) hospitals with an approved medical residency training program for managed care discharges.
+The Board reasoned that since Congress based this payment on the hospital's discharges of individuals who were enrolled under Part C, not discharges paid under Part A, there was no need for Congress to change either §§ 1886(d)(5)(D)(i) or 1886(b)(3) as argued by the Administrator in Mary Imogene Bassett.1

-Finally, the Board stated that it was not bound by the Administrator's decision in Mary Imogene Bassett, because during the time period at issue, the Administrator's policy as stated therein had not been codified in regulation, statute, or ruling.
-Accordingly, the Board concluded that the "additional payment" for medical education for managed care enrollees was not an "IME" adjustment (as that term is used in § 1886ww(d)) to the IPPS rate and, therefore, an SCH that is also a teaching hospital must be paid a medical education payment for its managed care enrollees regardless of whether the SCHs payments are determined based on the IPPS Federal rate or the HSR rate.
+Finally, the Board stated that it was not bound by the Administrator's decision in Mary Imogene Bassett, because during the time period at issue CMS policy was not codified in regulation, statute or ruling.
+Accordingly, the Board concluded that the "additional payment" for medical education for managed care enrollees was not an "IME" adjustment (as that term is used in § 1886(d)) to the IPPS rate and, therefore, a SCH that is also a teaching hospital must be paid a medical education payment for its managed care enrollees regardless of whether the SCHs payments are determined based on the IPPS Federal rate or the HSR rate.2